Experienced Paternity Attorney

 • Parental Rights: For fathers, establishing paternity grants legal rights to visitation, custody, and decision-making regarding the child's upbringing.

-Our experienced Palmdale paternity attorneys at Law Offices of John C. Bigler can guide you through the process of establishing paternity in California and help you understand your rights and responsibilities. today to schedule a consultation.
+Contact our experienced Palmdale paternity attorneys at Law Offices of John C. Bigler today to schedule a consultation and navigate the process of establishing paternity in California.

 How to Dispute Paternity in California